-This report proposes a refreshed policy setting out how Maidstone Borough Council aims to identify and mitigate the risks of fraud, corruption and wider economic crime.
+A refreshed policy setting out how the Council aims to identify and mitigate the risks of fraud, corruption and wider economic crime.
 The Policy also sets out how the Council will deal with incidents.

 This report makes the following recommendations to this Committee: